Separated at the border, reunited, then separated again: For migrant families, another trauma

 Images of separated children in makeshift detention centers in 2018 prompted an outpouring of anger and activism.
 The Trump administration said it had separated at least 5,500 migrant children from their parents.

-After President Donald Trump signed an executive order ending the policy, new images showed tearful reunions.
+After Trump signed an executive order ending the policy, new images showed tearful reunions.
 It might have seemed as if the crisis had ended.

-But hundreds of parents had been deported without their children; hundreds more were reunited, but issued deportation orders that meant they could be re-separated at any moment.
-Often parents were unaware of their removal orders, assuming that reunification implied a path to legal status.
+But hundreds of parents had been deported without their children; hundreds more were reunited but issued deportation orders that meant they could be re-separated at any moment.
+Often, parents were unaware of their removal orders, assuming that reunification implied a path to legal status.
 It did not.

 They were one of the first families separated at the border.
 Two and a half years later, they’re still apart.

-“The government failed to give these parents basic information about their cases,” when they were released to be reunited with their children,” said Conchita Cruz, co-executive director of the Asylum Seeker Advocacy Project.
+“The government failed to give these parents basic information about their cases when they were released to be reunited with their children,” said Conchita Cruz, co-executive director of the Asylum Seeker Advocacy Project.

-In an analysis of roughly two thousand cases of parents and children separated at the border, about 13 percent currently have removal orders, according to the National Reunited Families Assistance Project, a legal cooperative.
+In an analysis of roughly 2,000 cases of parents and children separated at the border, about 13 percent currently have removal orders, according to the National Reunited Families Assistance Project, a legal cooperative.
 It’s unclear how many of them have already been deported.

 ‘I just don’t understand why they did this’